Maudsland

 Maudsland is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Maudsland's dwelling structures, as per the latest Census, were 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro Qld's 76.4% houses and 23.6% other dwellings.
+Maudsland's dwelling structures, as per the latest Census, were 97.5% houses and 2.5% other dwellings (including semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
 Home ownership in Maudsland stood at 15.0%, with mortgaged dwellings at 66.6% and rented ones at 18.4%.
-The median monthly mortgage repayment was $2,167, surpassing Non-Metro Qld's average of $1,655.
-The median weekly rent in Maudsland was $540, higher than Non-Metro Qld's $345.
-Nationally, Maudsland's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,167, higher than Regional Qld's average of $1,655.
+Median weekly rent in Maudsland was $540, compared to Regional Qld's $345.
+Nationally, Maudsland's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing